robamu/robamu.github.io/content/projects/index.md

 ## SOURCE satellite project

-I worked on the on-board software of thesis[SOURCE student satellite project](https://git.ksat-stuttgart.de/source/sourceobsw) for a few years and still regularly contribute to the project.
+I worked on the [on-board software](https://git.ksat-stuttgart.de/source/sourceobsw) of the [SOURCE student satellite project](https://www.ksat-stuttgart.de/en/our-projects/source/) for a few years and still regularly contribute to the project.

 ## EIVE satellite project